-Sonoma County Indian Gaming Benefit Committee's Action: Pending.
+Sonoma County Indian Gaming Benefit Committee's Action: Corrective action taken.

-The benefit committee states that it has adopted an application form that requires grant applicants to provide a complete project description, describe the impacts on their jurisdiction associated with the casino and include any data supporting the request for funds, and explain how the project will mitigate these impacts.
+In its 60-day response, the benefit committee stated that it has adopted an application form that requires grant applicants to describe how requested funds will be used to offset the impacts of tribal gaming.
+The application form requires applicants to provide a complete project description, describe impacts on their jurisdiction associated with the casino and include any data to support the request, and explain how the project will mitigate the impacts.